Yalchin Adigezalov: Biography

 Yalchin Adigezalov was born on November 4, 1959, in Baku in the family of the composer Vasif Adigozalov.
-A representative of the third generation of a famous musical dynasty.
+He is a representative of the third generation of a famous musical dynasty.

 Education

-At the age of 8 began to study piano at the Special Music School at the Conservatory (A. Kopelevich and B.Guslitser).
+At the age of 8 he began to study piano at the Special Music School at the Conservatory (A. Kopelevich and B.Guslitser).

-In 1982 graduated from the piano faculty of the Azerbaijan State Conservatory named after Uzeyir Hajibeyov (Professor R. Atakishiyev).
+In 1982 he graduated from the piano faculty of the Azerbaijan State Conservatory named after Uzeyir Hajibeyov (Professor R. Atakishiyev).

-1983 – 1984 studied at the Faculty of Opera and Symphony Conducting at Tashkent State Conservatory (professor K. Usmanov).
+In 1983–1984 he studied at the Faculty of Opera and Symphony Conducting at Tashkent State Conservatory (professor K. Usmanov).

-1984 – 1989 studied at the Faculty of Opera and Symphony Conducting at the Leningrad Conservatory (Professor Ilya Musin).
+In 1984–1989 he studied at the Faculty of Opera and Symphony Conducting at the Leningrad Conservatory (Professor Ilya Musin).

-1990 – 1992 was the first representative of Azerbaijan to study at the Vienna Academy of Music and Performing Arts (Wien – Musikhochschule, Professor Karl Esterreicher).
+In 1990–1992 he was the first representative of Azerbaijan to study at the Vienna Academy of Music and Performing Arts (Wien – Musikhochschule, Professor Karl Esterreicher).

 Career

-From 1989 – conductor, 1991 to 1998 – Artistic director and chief conductor of the Azerbaijan State Symphony Orchestra (ASSO) named after Uzeyir Hajibeyov.
-In the difficult socio-political years in the country, in the conditions of the economic crisis, the young conductor made an priceless contribution to the preservation of the leading orchestra of the republic.
+From 1989 he was a conductor, in 1991–1998 he was Artistic director and chief conductor of the Azerbaijan State Symphony Orchestra (ASSO) named after Uzeyir Hajibeyov.
+In the difficult socio-political years in the country, in the conditions of the economic crisis, the young conductor made a priceless contribution to the preservation of the leading orchestra of the republic.
 Y. Adigezalov conducted at home and abroad, having carried out numerous Baku premieres of the classical repertoire and actively promoted the works of Azerbaijani composers in the world.